cjordanball/Nodology/Node_Notes.md

     ```
     Declaring x has no return value.
 Assigning x does have a return value of the assigned value.
 Console logging has an *effect* of printing out the value, but has no return value.

 2. Another thing of interest that we can do is type "process" at the command line to see the current node process (the analogue of the *document* in the browser).
-We can see lots of informtion, including environment variables, and methods available to the process (such as exit, which we can use to terminate the process).
+We can see lots of information, including environment variables, and methods available to the process (such as exit, which we can use to terminate the process).

 3. Next, we can create a Node program and run it in a process.
 To do this, create a directory, and a file inside it with the following:
     ```javascript